Major issues, minimal expectations for G-7 summit in France

 BIARRITZ, France (AP) — The world economy is getting shakier by the day, the Amazon has burned its way to the center of the climate change debate, and the leaders of the world’s leading democracies will sit around a single table, theoretically charged with coming up with solutions for the biggest problems of the day.

-Except that U.S. President Donald Trump is largely uninterested in international agreements, and other G-7 leaders are seriously hobbled at home by political scandal, low poll numbers or lame duck status.
+Except that U.S. President Donald Trump is largely uninterested in international agreements, and some G-7 leaders are seriously hobbled at home by political scandal, low poll numbers or lame duck status.
 Welcome to the annual Group of Seven summit, which begins Saturday in the southern French resort town of Biarritz.

 French President Emmanuel Macron, the host, has already made clear that he has little expectation that Trump will join any statement on fighting climate change even as the issue shot to the top of the agenda with the widespread fires in the Amazon.
 He already rejected Trump’s request to let Russia rejoin the group five years after being expelled over its seizure of Crimea.
 And he is trying to hold together the European line on the Iran nuclear deal over U.S. objections.